-The Debtors' objection to the Noteholder Claims has not yet been heard by the bankruptcy court.
-Determination of the dispute by final order, with all rights of appeal exhausted, could take up to three years.
-The Plan provides a mechanism for the dispute to be litigated to a conclusion, or resolved by compromise, with the greatest possible efficiency and treating as paramount the interests of holders of General Unsecured Claims.
-Instead of corporate managers and a board of directors, the Debtors will be under the control of a Plan Trustee - a fiduciary who acts for the benefit of creditors, under the supervision of the bankruptcy court.
+The Plan provides that, subject to paying the expenses of the chapter 11 case as determined by the Bankruptcy Court, all funds of the Debtors will be paid to their creditors.
+These funds are almost entirely attributable to the Noteholder Payment.
+Instead of corporate managers and a board of directors, the Debtors will be under the control of a Plan Trustee - a fiduciary who acts for the benefit of creditors, under the supervision of the Bankruptcy Court.